🍽️ Meat Guide

 Beef (fresh) & Histamine β€” What the evidence says

-Fresh beef is naturally a Score 0 food, containing virtually no histamine.
-However, the beef industry traditionally uses aging (dry or wet aging) to tenderize the meat.
+Fresh beef is naturally low in histamine.
+However, the beef industry traditionally uses aging (dry or wet) to tenderize the meat.
 During this period, naturally occurring enzymes and bacteria break down proteins into biogenic amines, including histamine.
-The longer the meat is aged, the higher the histamine concentration becomes, turning a safe protein into a major trigger.
+The longer the meat is aged, the higher the histamine concentration tends to become.

 Does preparation change the risk?

-The form and handling of beef determine its histamine status entirely.
-A Score 0 protein can become an extreme trigger simply through time, temperature, and processing.
+The form and handling of beef largely determine its histamine load.
+A naturally low-histamine protein can become a significant trigger through time, temperature, and processing alone.

 FormRisk LevelNotes

-Ground beef (supermarket)Higher riskRapid bacterial growth and high surface area; problematic for most
+Ground beef (supermarket)Higher riskRapid bacterial growth and high surface area; frequently reported as problematic.

-Beef jerky / CuredExtremely HighConcentrated amines plus added nitrates and spices that trigger mast cells
+Beef jerky / CuredHigher riskConcentrated amines plus added nitrates and spices that may trigger mast cells.

-Leftover cooked beefModerate–HighHistamine levels increase every hour the meat sits in the fridge
+Leftover cooked beefModerate-HighHistamine levels can increase the longer the meat sits in the fridge after cooking.

 Note: Risk levels are based on clinical observations and patient reports, not standardized histamine measurements.
 Individual tolerance varies.